Read this before you purchase Bitcoin or crypto

-After inputting your fiat and entering how much you would like exchanged, the ATM will exchange your money into Bitcoin and send it to the wallet address that you scanned.
-Be sure to wait to see that your purchase of Bitcoin is confirmed and in your wallet before you leave (this could take 10 minutes or so).
+The Bitcoin ATM will first convert your money into fiat and then send it to the wallet address you scanned.
+Before you go, wait an estimated 10 minutes to ensure that your purchase of Bitcoin is confirmed and in your account.

-After this, the Bitcoin in your wallet from the ATM is yours.
-ATMs are very straightforward and provide a simple ease-of-use to anyone attempting to buy Bitcoin.
-Much like standard fiat ATMs, the Bitcoin ATM will charge a fee, but unfortunately this can range at a premium of 5-15% above the actual price of Bitcoin.
+Much like standard fiat ATMs, the Bitcoin ATM will charge a fee which ranges at a premium of 5-15% above the actual price of Bitcoin.
 Actual ATM locations can be found on the internet, as more ATMs are being installed worldwide every day.

 Before internet Bitcoin exchanges came into existence, people would often meet in person to buy Bitcoin from someone else.
 These types of exchanges can still take place, as long as you trust the person you are buying from will not try to rob/scam you.
 Meeting in a public place will help ensure that you have a safe transaction, but more often than not, it is much safer to either buy from an ATM or from an online exchange.